cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 The game tree in NLHE can have up to around 10^161 nodes (depending on the stack sizes), significantly larger than in LHE, where it has only about 10^18 nodes.
 Aggrobot was created in 2006 and is similar to PsOpti, but was made to solve NLHE and adds the use of betting abstractions, which meant that the agent could bet only half pot, full pot, double pot, and all-in.
 While the abstraction itself is relatively straightforward, the issue of translating opponent bets to match the best estimate within the abstract game was a challenge because it can lead to easy exploitation (e.g. by betting between the abstracted sizes).

 Miltersen and Sorenson, in 2007, solved for Nash equilibrium solutions for two players at the end of a tournament with 8000 chips each and 300-600 blinds where actions were restricted to be allin or fold only.
 They showed that this simple allin or fold strategy approximated Nash equilibrium for the full tournament setting (probably because with only about 13 big blinds, going allin or folding is generally the best play).
-Because of special considerations with tournaments that require hands to be looked at in the context of the stage of the tournament in addition to the expected value of winning chips on a particular hand, most poker research has avoided these complicating factors by focusing on cash games, in which each hand is independent from the next.
+Because of special considerations with tournaments that require hands to be looked at in the context of the stage of the tournament in addition to the expected value of winning chips on a particular hand, most poker research has avoided these complicating factors by focusing on cash games, in which each hand is independent from the next, and generally simplify things even further by starting stack sizes at the same amount for each hand rather than proceeding with having the effective stack size be smaller than the default size (which would entail using a more complex agent).

 In 2006, Gilpin, Hoda, Pena, and Sandholm developed Scalable EGT (Excessive Gap Technique), which was improved in 2007, by Gilpin, Sandholm, and Sorensen.
 EGT works to solve optimization problems like linear programming, but allows for suboptimality and therefore faster solving.
 This was used to solve Rhode Island Hold’em with 3x10^9 histories.